by Dr. Anita Sadaty and Dr. Laura Paris, creators of the PCOS Solution Program.

 Most women are concerned with their troubling symptoms, and for good reason!
 These symptoms can be frustrating, sabotage self-esteem, and cause heartbreak when you want to get pregnant and can’t.

 However, beyond these symptoms that are frustrating today, PCOS causes long-term problems, which are important for every woman with PCOS to know about.
-It can be a downer to learn about them, but the bright side is that you can reverse the course of your PCOS and therefore turnaround these long-term risk factors.
+It can be a downer to learn about them, but the bright side is that you can reverse the course of your PCOS and therefore turn around these long-term risk factors.

-Lately, in my practice I’ve had many women come in just for this project.
-So, not to address the PCOS symptoms, but to protect their health for the long term.
 You can do this at any age!
 The important thing to know is that these long-term consequences are only for women with untreated or unresolved PCOS.
 If you do treat or solve your PCOS, these consequences go away.

-Long term consequences of untreated PCOS
+Long-term consequences of untreated PCOS

 Infertility and “subfertility”